Can You Swim After Laser Tattoo Removal?

 Can You Swim in the Ocean After Laser Tattoo Removal?

 Consider a laser tattoo removal as you would any medical procedure.
-While our advanced method (view details) is certainly far less invasive than surgery and low-quality systems (e.g., Q-switched laser), your skin still needs to heal after a session.
+While our advanced dual-laser method is certainly far less invasive than surgery and low-quality systems (e.g., Q-switched laser), your skin still needs to heal after a session.

 Generally, after any premium laser skin treatment, it's recommended that a client wait at least 48 hours before swimming to allow the treated skin to heal properly and minimize irritation.
 However, this varies depending on where you plan to swim.